sdoboli/Lab8_CSC16_S21/README.md

 			git add out_team
 			git commit -am "your message"

-**Steps**:
-1. Look at `driver.cpp` file.
-3. Write your pseudo-code steps in the header comment Processing section of each function in `functions.cpp`.
-Then write the body of each function definition. - ** DO NOT CHANGE THE FUNCTION PROTOTYPES
-4. Compile the program with command: `make`
-5. Run the program with command: `./midterm`
 6. When you finished, run the program once with the command

 		`./midterm | tee out_mid`.